-Seeing that I am always writing about the Vikings and the Sagas then I could not give a new show in Reykjavík a miss - the Saga Music 101 - where the Icelandic Viking Sagas are beautifully portrayed in songs by very talented musicians.
+Seeing that I am always writing about the Vikings and the Sagas then I could not give a new show a miss - the Saga Musica - where the Icelandic Sagas are beautifully portrayed in songs by very talented musicians.

-The Sagas are family sagas which give us insight into the life of the Vikings during the Saga Age back in the 9th-11th century.
-These Sagas are real stories of love and betrayal, honour and revenge and the endless lust for power.
+The Sagas are family sagas that give us insight into the life of the Vikings here in Iceland, during the Saga Age back in the 9th-11th century.
+These Sagas are real stories of love and betrayal, honour and revenge, and the endless lust for power.

-I would also recommend visiting the Saga Museum at Grandi in Reykjavík before attending the Saga Music 101 show, to get yourself better acquainted with the Icelandic Sagas and the Vikings.
+I would also recommend visiting the Saga Museum at Grandi in Reykjavík before attending the Saga Musica show, to get yourself better acquainted with the Icelandic Sagas and the Vikings.
 Thus you will be able to ask the performers questions after the show.

-At the museum you will see beautifully made life-size wax figures of the most prominent Vikings and happenings in Iceland in early times.
-My photo above, which I took at the Saga Museum, shows Ingólfur Arnarson and his wife Hallgerður, who have been called the first settlers of Iceland - they settled in Reykjavík.
-You will notice that the street by which the venue for Saga Music 101 stands is called Ingólfsstræti street - the Street of Ingólfur.
-Right next to the venue you will find Arnarhóll hill, with a statue of Ingólfur Arnarson himself.
+At the Saga museum, you will see beautifully made life-size wax figures of the most prominent Vikings and happenings in Iceland in early times.
+My photo above, which I took at the Saga Museum, shows Ingólfur Arnarson and his wife Hallveig, who have been called the first settlers of Iceland - they settled in Reykjavík.

-Now, let's review the Saga songs, which we listened to in romantic settings by candlelight in this beautiful hall of Gamla bíó - some of the songs were nostalgic and bittersweet, others were heroic.
-One song told us the story of the Irish slaves, which were captured by the Vikings on their way to Iceland.
+Now, let's review the Saga songs, which I listened to in romantic settings by candlelight - some of the songs were nostalgic and bittersweet, others were heroic.
+One song told us the story of the Irish slaves, who were captured by the Vikings on their way to Iceland.

 That song almost reduced me to tears, I had never before heard a song from the point of view of the Irish themselves.
 We learn at school that the Vikings took some Irish (mainly women) with them as slaves and thus our genes are both Norwegian and Celtic.
 There was not much emphasis put on our Irish origin back then.